toryalsip/LOST/README.md

 - `sleepTime`: (float) A time delay before the user is teleported to the destination
 - `destination`: (vector) Coordinates to teleport the user to within the sim.
 - `animationOffset`: (vector) An optional item that can override the default positioning of the avatar sitting
+- `message`: (string) An optional custom message to display when teleporting.

 ### Destinations
 There should be a minimum of at least 1 destination in the config.
 If there are none, it won't break anything but your teleporter won't function either.